 • Radioisotope bone scans, which can help locate areas of abnormal growth

 • Blood tests

 • Surgery: Surgery is used to remove osteosarcoma tumors to try to restore the function of the affected area.
-Up to 90% of children with osteosarcoma are eligible for reconstructive, limb-saving surgery through a variety of techniques.
+Up to 90% of children with this type of bone cancer are eligible for reconstructive, limb-saving surgery through a variety of techniques.

 • Chemotherapy: Osteosarcoma patients always undergo targeted chemotherapy.
 Depending on the case, the patient may be administered chemotherapy before and/or after surgery to prevent spread.

-As with all pediatric cancers, the long-term prognosis and survival vary from case to case.
+As with all childhood cancers, the long-term prognosis and survival vary from case to case.
 However, rapid medical assessment and an aggressive therapy plan can improve the prognosis.

 • If the affected area is localized and has not spread to other areas of the body, the long-term survival rate tends to be 70 to 75%.

 • If the osteosarcoma has spread to the lungs and/or other bones at diagnosis, the long-term survival rate is around 30%.

 Childhood Cancer Research in Osteosarcoma